 Judge declines to delay South Dakota execution

 SIOUX FALLS, S.D.
-(AP) — A judge on Thursday denied a South Dakota inmate's request to delay his execution over concerns about the drug that the state plans to use.
+(AP) — A judge on Thursday denied a South Dakota inmate's request to delay his execution over concerns about the drug that the state plans to use, rejecting the man's contention that it doesn't act quickly enough.

-Charles Rhines, scheduled to die by lethal injection next week in the 1992 stabbing of a 22-year-old doughnut shop worker, argued that pentobarbital does not act quickly enough to comply with state law.
+Charles Rhines, scheduled to die by lethal injection next week in the 1992 stabbing of a 22-year-old doughnut shop worker, had argued that pentobarbital is not an "ultra-short-acting" drug as required by state law.
 He had sought a full trial on his complaint.

-But Circuit Judge Jon Sogn wrote in a 23-page order that when the drug is used in lethal doses, it operates "virtually the same" as other drugs that Rhines cited, including thiopental.
-In fact, Sogn said, pentobarbital may even be faster to induce unconsciousness.
+But Second Circuit Judge Jon Sogn wrote in a 23-page order that when the drug is used in lethal doses, it operates "virtually the same" as other drugs that Rhines cited, including thiopental.
+In fact, Sogn said, pentobarbital in lethal doses may even be faster to induce unconsciousness.

-The judge wrote that he also doubted that Rhines' complaint was intended to change his execution drug to thiopental.
+The judge also wrote that he doubted that Rhines' complaint was motivated by a desire to change the drug used to execute him.

 "Instead, the real purpose behind his claim is likely to seek a delay of his execution," Sogn wrote.